 As mentioned above, it is a substance that is made up of dead skin cells and oil.
 It is yellowish or green, and you can see it coming out of your German Shepherd’s red rocket.

-What Are The Normal Types Of GSD Red Rocket Discharge?
+What Are The Common Types Of GSD Red Rocket Discharge?

 Many times you may notice a somewhat unusual colored fluid or discharge coming out of your German Shepherd’s red rocket.
 If you see a small amount of fluid, it is normal.
 Finding a few drops on the tip of the penis is normal, and you should not rush to the vet.